The first step for starting a business in Wisconsin is writing a business plan.

 HOW TO FILE A DBA IN WISCONSIN FOR SOLE PROPRIETORSHIPS & GENERAL PARTNERSHIPS

-If you are a sole proprietorship or general partnership in Wisconsin and doing business under your full first and last name, John Smith for example, there is no filing, but if the business will operate under a fictitious business name or DBA (Doing Business As) like John Smith’s Handyman Service, Mr. Handyman, etc, you will need to file an Assumed Name, commonly known as a DBA (Doing Business As) with the County Clerk’s office where the business will be located.
+If you are a sole proprietorship or general partnership in Wisconsin and doing business under your full first and last name, John Smith for example, there is no filing, but if the business will operate under a fictitious business name or DBA (Doing Business As) like John Smith’s Handyman Service, Mr. Handyman, etc, you can file a Trade Name registration.
+Registration is useful as most banks will ask for one before opening a business checking account.

 HOW TO RESERVE A BUSINESS NAME IN WISCONSIN FOR A CORPORATION OR LLC